brybranmuffin/RAG-Guardrails-App/README.md

     ```

 3. **Open the Notebook:**
-    In your web browser, navigate to the Jupyter interface and open the notebook file (e.g., `cs10_rag_chatbot.ipynb`).
+    In your web browser, navigate to the Jupyter interface and open the notebook file (e.g., `application.ipynb`).

 4. **Run the Cells:**
     Execute the cells in the notebook sequentially.
 Make sure to run any setup cells before running the main code cells.